hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - Read and write variables
 - Read and write state versions

-See [All Workspace Permissions][] above for details about specific permissions.
+See [General Workspace Permissions][] above for details about specific permissions.

 ### Custom Workspace Permissions

 Custom permissions let you assign specific, finer-grained permissions to a team than the broader fixed permission sets provide.
 This enables more task-focused permission sets and tighter control of sensitive information.

-You can use custom permissions to assign any of the permissions listed above under [All Workspace Permissions](#all-workspace-permissions), with the exception of admin-only permissions.
+You can use custom permissions to assign any of the permissions listed above under [General Workspace Permissions](#all-workspace-permissions), with the exception of admin-only permissions.

 The minimum custom permissions set for a workspace is the permission to read runs; the only way to grant a team lower access is to not add them to the workspace at all.